resuminator/docs/docs/user-guide/create-page.md

 - Phone
 - Portfolio
 - Behance
-- Dribble
+- Dribbble
 - Youtube
 - Custom

 :::note
-For the custom link option you have to provide the link and identifier which will appear on your resume.
+The custom link option allows you to add links and identifiers which will appear on your resume.
-You can use these custom links to add your Leetcode, CodeChef etc.
+You can use these custom links to add your Leetcode, CodeChef profiles etc.
 :::

 ![Link adding](/gifs/add_link.gif)